Advanced Phonics Program

-The PACING SCHEDULE in Phonics Lessons for Flashcards 67-93 (Part 209) reflects spending two days on each lesson and related workbook pages.
-Following this pace for Levels C:2 and C:3 should normally complete these advanced decoding, spelling, and grammar/writing skills within a typical school year, or shortly thereafter.
-However, some families prefer taking longer.
+The PACING SCHEDULE in Phonics Lessons for Flashcards 94-118 (Part 211) reflects two days per lesson plus related workbook pages.
+Following this pace for Levels C:2 and C:3 should normally complete Phonics Level C within a typical school year, or shortly thereafter.
+However, some families enjoy taking more time instead.
 In that case, simply follow whatever pace best fits your child's God-given abilities.

-Note to Phonics Edition 1 Users: To use the original Phonics Lessons for Flashcards 67-93, we recommend the following schedule:
+Note to Phonics Edition 1 Users: To use the original Phonics Lessons for Flashcards 94-118. we recommend following the Home School pacing below:

-- Day 1: Teach these exercises: Phonics Drill, Card Introduction, and Phonics/Spelling.
-Do the first two Phonics Workbook C:2 pages listed in the PACING SCHEDULE.
-After completing the PHONICS EXERCISE page in the workbook, introduce the SPELLING LESSON page.
+- Day 1: Teach these exercises: Card Introduction and Phonics/Spelling.
+Do the first two Phonics Workbook C:3 pages listed in the PACING SCHEDULE.
+After completing the PHONICS EXERCISE page in the workbook, introduce the SPELLING LESSON.

-- Day 2: Focus on the Grammar/Writing exercise(s) plus the second two workbook pages listed in the PACING SCHEDULE.
+- Day 2: Focus on the GRAMMAR/WRITING EXERCISE plus the second two workbook pages listed in the PACING SCHEDULE.
 Working on the VOCABULARY DEVELOPMENT page will reinforce the spelling words again prior to the workbook Spelling Pre-Test.